top of page

 OPTION 2

-You can sign up for SNAP Drop-in Hours to chat one-on-one with Amber!
+• Sign up for SNAP Drop-in Hours to chat one-on-one with Amber!

-You can also schedule office hours with the Office of Student Advocate to receive assistance.
+• Schedule office hours with the Office of Student Advocate to receive assistance.

 OPTION 3

-I'm Not Eligible, Direct Me to Other Resources:
+I'm Not Eligible, Direct Me to Other Resources

 How long does it take for a SNAP application to get approved?